eignerfr/voila_heroku/voila_notes.md

 git push heroku master
 ```

+As you push these files to the heroku remote you will see how a unix environment gets built  built and made into a dyno (may take a minute or more).

-10. That's it!
+1. That's it!
 Now you can open your app using:

 ```bash
 heroku open
 ```

 This last command is just a shortcut for opening your browser to the right url where the app will be.
-(By default heroku assigns some random URL name like  `https://calm-everglades-05991.herokuapp.com/`)
+(By default heroku assigns some random URL name like  `https://calm-everglades-05991.herokuapp.com/`).

+See the troubleshooting notes below if anything goes wrong.

-##Deploy with Heroku
+## Deploy with Heroku

 This is based on Martin Renou's instructions.